testersakage/mineclonia-jtest/DEV_TRANSLATION_WORKFLOW.md

 Now all the translations from Weblate should be in the game.
 You may want to do a quick in-game test to make sure.

+## tools/update-tr.sh

+This script combines the steps 3 and 1 of the workflow described above into a single step, simplifying the process for the maintainers.

 ## Checking translations

 At least once directly before a release, you should check the TR files for syntax errors.